Southern European Task Force, Africa: 1955–1990

 SETAF was formally activated during a ceremony on 25 October 1955.

 The headquarters, commanded by Maj.
 Gen. John H. Michaelis, was temporarily established at Camp Darby, near Livorno, Italy with units additionally stationed in Vicenza and Verona.
 Shortly after activation, SETAF moved the headquarters to Caserma Passalacqua in Verona, Italy.
 The troop strength reached 10,000 and SETAF was formally established with a U.S./Italian agreement.

 In 1959, a third agreement brought significant changes to SETAF, to include assigning Italian Army personnel to the SETAF general staff to assist with unique bi-national responsibilities.

 In 1963, SETAF lent a helping hand to its Italian neighbors when a huge landslide forced a deluge of water over the Vajont Dam in the Piave Valley killing more than 2,000 people.
 SETAF helicopters were the first on the scene to provide assistance.

 The headquarters moved again in 1965 to Caserma Carlo Ederle in Vicenza.

 SETAF's mission and geographical area of responsibility increased in 1972 when the command enlarged its signal support unit and began controlling two Army artillery groups in Greece and Turkey.

 With the assignment of the 1st Battalion, 509th Infantry (Airborne Battalion Combat Team) in 1973, l which was later reflagged in 1983 as 4-325 ABCT Then in 1987, the battalion rotated assignments with 3-325 based in Fort Bragg, North Carolina.
 The battalion was again reflagged as 1-508 ABCT in 1996 as the 3-325 rejoined the 325th Infantry Regiment at Fort Bragg.
 SETAF accepted the missions of maintaining and deploying the battalion on its own or as part of the Allied Command Europe Mobile Force (Land).
 Throughout the 1970s and 80s, SETAF continued its tradition of helping their Italian neighbors whenever disaster struck.

 Until 1992, SETAF was considered to be a logistical command, but changes in Europe resulting from the end of the Cold War also resulted in new missions for the unit.
 SETAF shifted focus to regional tactical operations as command and control headquarters for Army and joint units.

-Organization
+Organization 2023

-Current organization of the command is as follows;